|

 Some would say just such an "all-purpose" medical professional already exists, namely the naturopathic doctor, or ND.

-Many argue that naturopathic doctors are a much-needed resource because they're an excellent match for the wide-ranging demands of efficient metabolic syndrome management, which can make all the difference to the health of someone suffering from this condition.
+Many argue that naturopathic doctors are a much-needed resource because they're an excellent match for the wide-ranging demands of efficient Metabolic Syndrome management, which can make all the difference to the health of someone suffering from this condition.

 Learn what is Metabolic Syndrome?